Start Variable Rewards

 Sales:

 A salesperson does cold calls every day.
 Sometimes they get meetings, sometimes callbacks, sometimes rejection.
 Occasionally they land a huge prospect.
 The unpredictability keeps them engaged despite low success rates.

-Writing: A writer writes daily but checks reader feedback unpredictably.
+A writer writes daily but checks reader feedback unpredictably.
+Some pieces get lots of engagement, some modest, some none.
 They occasionally hit unexpected viral moments.
 The randomness of checking plus variable results keeps them writing through slow periods.

 Chess: